soramitsu/scale-codec-js-library/.changeset/two-pumpkins-wait.md

 #### Opaque types

-Each generated codec type is **opaque** - it can be instantiated only through the codec factory or by explicit `as` conversion.
-It **was** implemented with `Opaque` type from `type-fest` library.
-Now it is implemented with the following technique:
+Each generated codec type is **opaque**, which means it can be instantiated only through the codec factory or by an explicit `as` conversion.
+It used to be implemented via `Opaque` type from `type-fest` library.
+Now it is implemented in the following way:

 ```ts
 declare const __opaqueTag: unique symbol